liuning0820/liuning0820.github.io/ex_presentations/2020-11_grafana_intro/grafana-introduction.md

 ### FlowCharting

 [Flowcharting](https://play.grafana.org/d/Kcic5xeWz/flowcharting-events-and-animations?orgId=1) is a panel plugin.
-Use it to display complexe diagrams using the online graphing library draw.io.
+Use it to display complex diagrams using the online graphing library draw.io.

 ```
 grafana-cli plugins install agenty-flowcharting-panel